diegomacario/Teapong/README.md

 This is the first game that I ever make! :blush:

-It was written using C++ and OpenGL, with a strong focus on making the code clear, organized and cross-platform.
-It is currently supported on macOS and Windows.
+It was written using C++ and OpenGL, and it is currently supported on macOS and Windows.

 The external libraries it uses and their purposes are the following: